Quezler/ReFactorium/README.md

 ## TODO
 * Sand Sieve - new way to get scrap.
 * Shredder - small turret that acts like a shotgun and uses scrap.
-* Thorns made of scrap that damages enemies walking on it.
+* Thorns made of scrap that damage enemies walking on it.
 ## Versions
 ### V0.1 - "Scrap Update"
 * Scrap is a material now (it can be stored it the core).